go.to/

 Helena sings Burian

-Helena worked a lot in East and West Germany.
+Helena worked a lot in both East- and West Germany.
 She performed at the Friedrichstadtpalast in East Berlin which is well-known for its great shows with song and dance.
-The dance has always been an important part in Helena's shows and working with German choreographers was according to the singer herself a great fun.
-The first hit in East Germany was "Archimede" and in 1976 it was time for a new success with Helena's big hit "Malovany dzbanku" which would be even a smash hit in Poland one year later.
+The dance was always an important part of Helena's shows.
+Working with German choreographers was according to the singer herself a great fun.
+The first hit in East Germany was "Archimede" and in 1976 she had a new hit "Malovany dzbanku" which would be even a smash hit in Poland one year later.
+Helena performed even in the show "Ein kessel buntes" on German TV.

 At the end of the year Helena received the award "The Star of the Year" from the British paper "Music Week".